zainabx78/Data-Engineering/python-project.md

   - So checks if either of these columns has a yes (the character has either solo or duet song) and then creates a new column called `HasAnySong` and if either values are yes then the new column will have a yes.
 If not, the new column will contain a no.

+## Summary

+- Positive correlation between BoxOfficeMillions and PopularityScore.
+Princesses featured in higher grossing films had a higher popularity score.
+Linked to greater public recognition.
+- Princesses with atleast one song have a higher popularity score.
+Songs seem to enhance memorability and popularity.